-Mr C complains that an unregulated business called Commercial Land and Property Brokers (CL&P) introduced him to Options UK Personal Pensions LLP, ('Options', which was trading as Carey Pensions UK LLP at the time of the relevant events) and gave him advice and made arrangements when doing so, despite not having the regulatory authorisation needed to do this.
+Ms B complains that an unregulated business called Commercial Land and Property Brokers (CL&P) introduced her to Options UK Personal Pensions LLP, ('Options', which was trading as Carey Pensions UK LLP at the time of the relevant events) and gave her advice and made arrangements when doing so, despite not having the regulatory authorisation needed to do this.

-Mr C says he was contacted by CL&P and, following its advice to transfer away from his existing personal pension with Clerical Medical, to a Self Invested Personal Pension (SIPP) and invest in Store First, switched his pension arrangements to a SIPP with Options, and made a Store First investment.

-A Claims Management Company (CMC) has brought Mr C's complaint on his behalf.
-The CMC says he (Mr C) is an inexperienced investor, and that Options failed to carry out the appropriate checks on CL&P. The representative says that had Options carried out appropriate due diligence on CL&P, it would've been clear that no business introduced by CL&P should've been accepted, so Options is responsible for Mr C's losses.
-Any references to Mr C will include submissions/evidence provided by the CMC.
+Ms B says she was contacted by CL&P and, followed its advice to transfer away from her existing pensions to a Self Invested Personal Pension (SIPP) and invest in unregulated investments, which she says has caused her loss.
+A Claims Management Company (CMC) has brought Ms B's complaint on her behalf.
+The CMC says that Options failed to carry out the appropriate checks on CL&P. And if it had carried out appropriate due diligence on CL&P, it would've been clear that no business introduced by it should've been accepted, so Options is responsible for Ms B's losses.
+All references to Ms B will include submissions and/ or evidence provided by the CMC.